bondyra/smaz/README.md

 - write the initial version (it's not a copy-paste unfortunately)
 - figure out nested processors
 - figure out shared processor state, e.g. if you consider quantiles
-- consider other output modes than event time interval (there was a batch marker one and a count based?)
+- consider other pl.bondyra.smaz.output modes than event time interval (there was a batch marker one and a count based?)

 the scope as of Feb 2021:
 - slow TDD rewrite